-The GSE is diverse and varied, with six specialized certificate programs, seven majors at the master’s level, two majors and multiple concentrations at the educational specialist level, and five majors and concentrations at the doctoral level.
+The David T. Bailey Graduate School of Education (GSE) is diverse and varied, with six specialized certificate programs, seven majors at the master’s level, two majors and multiple concentrations at the educational specialist level, and five majors and concentrations at the doctoral level.

 - American Psychological Association (APA)